 In 1966 the original "WITCH'S DUNGEON CLASSIC MOVIE MUSEUM" had a documented opening in Bristol, Connecticut.
 It is a tribute to the actors & effects artists who've contributed to the legacy of classic fantasy films.
-The Witch's Dungeon features highly accurate life size figures based on the classic films of Lon Chaney, Boris Karloff, Bela Lugosi, Vincent Price and others from the golden age of horror & sci-fi cinema.
-The museum is considered the longest running exhibit of its kind in the country (stated by "Entertainment Tonight" in 1996 during our 30th anniversary).
+The Witch's Dungeon features highly accurate life-size figures based on the classic films of Lon Chaney, Boris Karloff, Bela Lugosi, Vincent Price, and others from the golden age of horror & sci-fi cinema.
+The museum is considered the longest-running exhibit of its kind in the country (as stated by "Entertainment Tonight" in 1996 during our 30th anniversary).

 In the years that followed, the museum became involved with the U.S. Postal Service - promoting their "Classic Movie Monster Stamps", featuring portraits of Karloff, Chaney & Lugosi in 1997.
 The museum figures were displayed at several post offices in the New England area.
 Plus a special screening of Lon Chaney Sr's "Phantom Of The Opera" with a live orchestra performing the original 1925 music score, hosted by RON CHANEY, co-sponsored by "The Witch's Dungeon" and the U.S. Postal Service.

 Soon after, the life-size monsters began to travel - as many major film conventions requested displays of our classic chillers and original movie props at shows and conventions across the country.
 Locally, the renown "HARTFORD STAGE COMPANY" requested a major lobby display in connection with their stage production of "The Mystery Of Irma Vep".
 Plus each year, the Connecticut State Tourism jhave asked "The Witch's Dungeon" to contribute a major display in the Connecticut Building at "THE BIG E" in West Springfield, MA. in September.